gomarcd/crashtest/README.md

 :white_check_mark: Code signing: macOS binaries are signed with official Apple certificate issued by Developer ID Certification Authority, Windows binaries will be code signed via Azure Trusted Signing pending its identity validation

-:white_check_mark: GPG signing: macOS, Windows and Linux binares are always GPG-signed with ed25519 key `A65E9AE2` (Fingerprint: `1353 E058 CB77 A738 F6AE  3362 883E 797A A65E 9AE2`), so you can verify the downloaded files are indeed from me.
-To verify with this method make sure you have GPG installed first.
-You can then download the pubkey from:
+:white_check_mark: GPG signing: macOS, Windows and Linux binares are always GPG-signed with ed25519 key `A65E9AE2` (Fingerprint: `1353 E058 CB77 A738 F6AE  3362 883E 797A A65E 9AE2`), so you can verify the downloaded files are indeed from me

+:white_check_mark: SHA256 checksums accompany downloads for every release so you can verify the integrity of the file - expected checksums are added to release notes for convenience

+### Verify GPG Signature

+Make sure you have GPG installed.
+You can then download our GPG pubkey to verify signatures via one of these methods:

 - Here in this repo by clicking `gpg-pubkey.asc` above or click [here](https://github.com/gomarcd/crashtest/blob/main/gpg-pubkey.asc) and then run `gpg --import gpg-pubkey.asc`
 - From Ubuntu keyserver with `gpg --keyserver hkps://keyserver.ubuntu.com --recv-keys 1353E058CB77A738F6AE3362883E797AA65E9AE2` or by [clicking here](https://keyserver.ubuntu.com/pks/lookup?search=ci%40crashtest.app&fingerprint=on&op=index)
 - From openpgp.org with `gpg --keyserver hkps://keys.openpgp.org --recv-keys 1353E058CB77A738F6AE3362883E797AA65E9AE2` or by [clicking here](https://keys.openpgp.org/search?q=1353E058CB77A738F6AE3362883E797AA65E9AE2)

-Verify GPG signature with:

-- Download the release file (e.g., Crashtest_2025.0.0.1_universal.dmg) and its corresponding .sig file (Crashtest_2025.0.0.1_universal.dmg.sig) into the same directory.
+- Download the release file (e.g., `Crashtest_2025.0.0.1_universal.dmg` or `.exe`) and its corresponding `.sig file` into the same directory.

+Once you have our pubkey and the files you want to verify:

 - Run the following command in that directory ensuring filenames match what you downloaded: `gpg --verify Crashtest_2025.0.0.1_universal.dmg.sig Crashtest_2025.0.0.1_universal.dmg`, you should get output like this:

 ```